jordanpaulperalta/PassingTheData/README.md

 # PassingTheData
-Passing the data from user input
+This project was a class work.
+Data from user input is passed from the first screen to the second screen.